 The directors of the Company are responsible for the other information.
-The other information comprises the information included in the annual report, but does not include the consolidated financial statements and our auditor's report thereon.
+The other information comprises all the information included in the annual report of the Company, but does not include the consolidated financial statements and our auditor's report thereon.